Henry Tingle Wilde: Maritime career beginnings

-Henry Tingle Wilde was born on 21 September 1872 in Walton, north of Liverpool, England.
-He was the son of Henry Wilde, an insurance surveyor from Ecclesfield, South Yorkshire.
-His mother was Elizabeth Tingle of Loxley, Bradfield.
-Wilde was christened at the Loxley Congregational Chapel in Loxley, Sheffield on 24 October 1872.
-Henry was known as Harry among his friends.
-He went to sea in his teens.
+Wilde began his career at sea in his teens.
 He apprenticed with Messrs.
 James Chambers & Co., Liverpool.
 His apprenticeship began on 23 October 1889, on board the 1835-ton Greystoke Castle, and concluded four years later on 22 October 1893.
 From there, he served as third mate aboard the Greystoke Castle, and then moved on to third mate of the 1374-ton Hornsby Castle.

-His first steamship posting was aboard the S.S.
-Brunswick in 1895, where he served initially as third mate, then as second mate.
-In 1896, he transferred to the S.S.
-Europa and served aboard her as second mate.
-In July 1897, he joined the White Star Line.
+Wilde made the transition from sail to steam in 1895, serving aboard the SS Brunswick in 1895, where he served initially as third mate, then as second mate.
+In 1896, he transferred to the SS Europa and served aboard her as second mate, likely with the Elder Dempster Line.